quixio/quix-streams/docs/app-management.md

 ## Termination

-Termination signals such as SIGINT, SIGTERM and SIGQUIT could be used to break out of the 'while' loop used to keep your code listening for data.
+Termination signals such as `SIGINT`, `SIGTERM` and `SIGQUIT` could be used to break out of the `while` loop used to keep your code listening for data.
 In order to listen for these you’d need to add some code like this:

 ```py
 # Handle graceful exit